dalloriam/williamdussault.com/content/about.md

 author = "William"
 +++

-My name is William, and I am a versatile full-stack developer.
+My name is William, and I am a versatile full-stack developer and (sometimes) music producer.

 I specialize in building data-centric **Python** applications (ETL Systems, web crawlers), but I also have worked on multiple **Golang** and **Node.js** projects.